hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_conf.md

 reporting file!
 See  xxsq_name_sxx_reporting(5) for further information about format and contents of the reporting file.

+***monitoring***

+If this parameter is set to true, the monitoring file is written.
+The monitoring file contains metrics about the xxQS_NAMExx qmaster's threads.

+See xxqs_name_sxx_monitoring(5) for further information about format and contents of the monitoring file.

 ***flush_time***

 Contents of the reporting file are buffered in the xxQS_NAMExx qmaster and flushed at a fixed interval.
 This